 Spring at the market is a beautiful time to shop.
 There are many shades of green on display.
-This week's salad is as light and refreshing as its color.
+This salad is as light and refreshing as its color.
 The quality of the lettuce and celery make all the difference.

-She wrote, "My grandmother cooked the best 'Menestra de Mariscos,' the name Spaniards give to their Seafood Stew.
-She did not use coriander, instead she used saffron.
-She also added green peppers cut in small 1/2" pieces, sautéed the peppers, added the tomatoes and let them simmer together for 15 minutes before adding the fish stock (home made, of course.)
+She wrote, "My grandmother cooked the best 'Maestra de Mariscos,' the name Spaniards give to their Seafood Stew.
+She did not use coriander, instead, she used saffron.
+She also added green peppers cut in small 1/2 inch pieces, sautéed the peppers, added the tomatoes and let them simmer together for 15 minutes before adding the fish stock (home made, of course.)

-This salad is quick, simple and delicious.
+This salad is quick, simple, and delicious.

 Servings: 6 to 8